-- Directors shall have sufficient knowledge and experience in respective areas of management, as well as good character and high morals.
-Furthermore, Directors shall have broad-based insight and the ability to think logically, enabling them to make decisions based on the opinions of the members of the Board of Directors, as well as information from both inside and outside the Company. - The Company sets forth its views on diversity with regard to the composition of the Board of Directors, and selects candidates for Directors paying due attention to diversity based on its views. - The Company separately establishes, and discloses, the standards for independence of Independent Directors through the Board of Directors.
+- Directors shall have sufficient knowledge, experience and ability in respective areas of management, as well as good character and high morals.
+Furthermore, Directors shall have broad-based insight and the ability to think logically, enabling them to make decisions based on the opinions of the members of the Board of Directors, as well as information from both inside and outside the Company.
+The Board of Directors shall have overall balance of personnel who satisfy such requirements, and be made up in a way that has both diversity including gender and international aspects and an appropriate size. - The Company sets forth its views on diversity with regard to the composition of the Board of Directors including gender and international aspects, and selects candidates for Directors paying due attention to diversity based on its views. - The Company separately establishes, and discloses, the standards for independence of Independent Directors through the Board of Directors.
 Only those who meet such standards shall be the Company's Independent Directors. - 4.
-The term of office for Independent Directors shall not exceed six (6) years, except in cases of special circumstance, under which the term can be extended, through reelection, to eight (8) years. - 5.
-If an Independent Director of the Company is to concurrently serve as a director or a statutory auditor of other listed companies, such service shall not be demanding to the extent that it may impede the roles and functions expected of an Independent Director of the Company. - 6.
-Policies for nomination including the standards and procedures for electing Directors are separately established by the Nomination Committee, and the election of the candidates for Directors is carried out based thereon.
+The term of office for Independent Directors shall not exceed six (6) years.
+However, the term can be extended, through reelection, to up to eight (8) years assuming election as the Chairperson of the Nomination Committee, the Audit Committee or the Compensation Committee or as the Lead Independent Director, or up to eleven (11) years assuming election as the Chairman of the Board of Directors. - 5.
+If an Independent Director of the Company is to concurrently serve as a director or a statutory auditor of other listed companies, such service shall not be demanding to the extent that it may impede the roles and functions expected of an Independent Director of the Company.

+6. Policies for nomination including the standards and procedures for electing Directors are separately established by the Nomination Committee, and the election of the candidates for Directors is carried out based thereon.